12 Tips for Visiting Overcrowded National Parks

 If you want to get away from the crowds, choose less popular trails or tougher hikes.
 The further you hike and the higher you climb, the fewer people you will encounter.

-If you do want to hike on a popular trail (which, let’s be real, we all do!), start at sunrise or late in the day.
+If you do want to hike a popular trail (which, let’s be real, we all do!), start at sunrise or late in the day.
 9am-4pm are typically the busiest hours for National Parks, although this can change based on the park and the season.
-Waking up early can be tough, but it’s so worth it when you’re already heading back to the trailhead after a quiet morning on the trail while passing the regular day hikers.
-Plus, with such an early start you’ll have time for an afternoon nap.
+Waking up early can be tough, but it’s so worth it when you’re already heading back to the trailhead after a quiet morning on the trail while passing the zillions of day hikers.
+Plus, with such an early start you’ll have time to explore something else (or for an afternoon nap!)

 Backpacking in Yosemite // Planning a trip to busy and popular National Park?
 Here are tips and tricks to beat the crowds and have an enjoyable visit in overcrowded National Parks.